 The following are a small selection of some of our favorite varieties.

-It produces heads that 5-7 inches in diameter and can be harvsted 65 days after planting and can be sown directly into the dirt or started as seedlings.
+It produces heads that five to seven inches in diameter and can be harvested 65 days after planting and can be sown directly into the dirt or started as seedlings.

 Brunswick is a longtime favorite that produces large, bright green heads.

-This heriloom is an extremely versatile variety that can be planted at any time throughout the season and needs 85-90 days to maturity to produce a six to nine pound head.
+This heirloom is an extremely versatile variety that can be planted at any time throughout the season and needs 85 to 90 days to mature and produce a six to nine pound head.

 The beauty with this cultivar is that it reaches maturity in just 60 days from planting.